reza-pirshayan/bank-wire-transfer/README.md

 - Encapsulates business logic that spans multiple aggregates.
 - Typically used when hydration from a repository is required.
 - **Mutation is not allowed** here; any write operations are handled through application services.
-- Still part of the domain and independent of application or infrastructure layers.

 ### Application Layer